Choosing to send your child to boarding school is a big decision and a huge step for both you and your child.

 Boarding schools tend to attract a very dedicated teaching staff.
 This is because many of them will live on campus, making school a way of life.

-For many children, they don’t have much experience of a true sense of independence until the time comes for them to move out of the home.
+For many children, they don’t have much experience with a true sense of independence until the time comes for them to move out of the home.

 By sending them to boarding school, your child will have a taste of independence a lot earlier in life and will have the chance to learn to live in a community away from the family unit.